xStarbound/xStarbound/README.md

 - [Spawnable Item Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=733665104) — SIP's universal mod support requires xStarbound v2.5+, oSBM or OpenStarbound.
 - [Spenbed Starbound osb logo replacer] — another logo replacement mod for OpenStarbound (or an oSB fork) and the like.
 Should be supported.
 The associated modpack is fully compatible with xStarbound.
 - [Sprite Dragon Interact (FDR)](https://steamcommunity.com/sharedfiles/filedetails/?id=3748728626) — requires xStarbound, oSBM or OpenStarbound.
 Not supported by xStarbound are this mod's optional «hooks» on OpenStarbound-only bind tags (e.g., `"interact"` or `"playerInteract"`) potentially added by other OpenStarbound mods; all other functionality is supported.
+- [Starbound Item Finder](https://steamcommunity.com/sharedfiles/filedetails/?id=3782116674) — requires xStarbound, oSBM or OpenStarbound.
 - [(Starbound) Without Number - RPG Mechanics](https://steamcommunity.com/sharedfiles/filedetails/?id=3677633744) — works, but _don't_ expect support from this mod's developer.
 - [Starburst Rework T6 Armor Recipe Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3472326270) — requires xStarbound, oSBM or OpenStarbound.
 - [StarCustomChat](https://steamcommunity.com/sharedfiles/filedetails/?id=3208917628) ([GitHub](https://github.com/KrashV/StarCustomChat)) and [StarCustomChatRP](https://steamcommunity.com/sharedfiles/filedetails/?id=3445409664) ([GitHub](https://github.com/KrashV/StarCustomChatRP)) — requires xStarbound v3.5.1+, OpenStarbound v0.1.8+ or StarExtensions.
 As the original mod's author is unsupportive, it's recommended to use FezzedOne's [StarCustomChat](https://github.com/FezzedOne/StarCustomChat) and [StarCustomChatRP](https://github.com/FezzedOne/StarCustomChatRP) forks for additional features and xStarbound compatibility fixes (not supported by Degranon, the original author).
+- [StarTechUltimateUpgrade](https://steamcommunity.com/sharedfiles/filedetails/?id=3781692656) — xStarbound, oSBM or OpenStarbound is required because of the «use other techs with Nanofield» functionality.
 - [Subspace Black Market](https://steamcommunity.com/sharedfiles/filedetails/?id=3764065766) — requires xStarbound, oSBM or OpenStarbound for an item-related `root` call.
 - [Tech Loadout Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2920684844) — fully supported by xStarbound.
 - [The Hungercry Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3594407068) — requires xStarbound, oSBM or OpenStarbound for a `player` callback, despite not being tagged as such.